choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-07-mattress/index.md

 which she had never needed to read before.

-Even though Singapore is situated amongst sprawling rubber plantations in Southeast Asia, few companies in the area, even some Thai and Malaysian ones, supply Talalay latex.
+Even though Singapore is situated amongst sprawling rubber plantations in Southeast Asia, I could not find companies in the area that supplied Talalay latex, not even in Thailand or Malaysia.

 Understandably, the process itself is more expensive, and I don't suppose there's much demand in the area.